njsmith/machomachomangler/README.rst

 Some known limitations of the PE dll-import-switcheroo code:

+- The command line tool could be less minimalist.

 - GNU ``objdump`` has a bug where it can't read the import tables of our patched PE files -- it just shows all of the import table until it hits the patched entry, and then it stops displaying